CSEP Student Travel Award

 - Applicant must be a CSEP member at time of application for award and at the time of the AGM.

-- Student must be submitting an abstract to the AGM and include with this application.
-As first author.
+- Student must be submitting an abstract to the AGM and include with this application, and must be first author of the abstract.

 - Priority will be given to CSEP student member whose supervisor is also a CSEP member.